Olivera2708/CS50AI/README.md

 ### Minesweeper
 The Minesweeper problem focuses on creating an AI program capable of playing the Minesweeper game.
 By representing each cell as a propositional variable and applying logical reasoning, the AI must determine safe moves and identify mines within the game grid.
 This project emphasizes the application of knowledge-based agents and inference techniques to effectively navigate and solve Minesweeper puzzles.

+## Uncertainty

+### PageRank
+The PageRank project implements an algorithm used by search engines like Google to determine the importance of web pages.
+This algorithm, named after Google co-founder Larry Page, ranks pages based on the number of incoming links they receive from other pages.
+However, it addresses the issue of artificially inflating a page's importance by considering the importance of the linking pages.
+This iterative algorithm assigns higher importance to pages linked by other important pages, thereby providing a more accurate measure of a page's significance amidst the uncertainty of web navigation behavior.

+### Heredity
+The Heredity project focuses on predicting the likelihood of genetic traits being inherited within a family.
+By analyzing genetic data from family members and understanding the rules of inheritance, the program predicts the likelihood of certain traits being passed down through generations.
+This project delves into probabilistic models for genetic inheritance, Bayesian networks, and conditional probability to model uncertain information.
+It addresses the uncertainty inherent in genetic inheritance, providing probabilistic estimations rather than definitive answers due to the complexity of genetic interactions and inheritance patterns.